Fabulang/stories/en/a2-lost-key.md

 "What a waste of time," he said.

 "I haven't read this letter in fifty years," said the woman.
-Her hands her shaking.
+Her hands were shaking.
 She held the letter close to her heart.
 Nicholas saw that she was crying.

 Nicholas didn't know who wrote the letter.
 But he could see that it really was a treasure.
 He thought, "I hope she will share it with me."